voulgarikos/CS_FHIR/Readme.md

 # CS_FHIR Info
 Repository that contains a .NET  C# application.
 The application creates a client, connects to FHIR&reg; server and performs CRUD actions

+In the Program.cs file is a basic code for connecting and extracting patient data.
+The Program_v2.cs file is a more sofisticated version with better functionality and the complete set of CRUD actions.

 ##Resources